 As tuition costs rise, applying for scholarships has become an essential step in making college affordable.
 Follow the simple steps below to locate and apply for scholarships:

 Check out our full Scholarship Resource Packet for tips, advice, and other things to consider when searching and applying for scholarships!

 - File the FAFSA and any other required financial aid forms for need-based scholarships.
 See ‘Financial aid’ in the navigation menu to the right for more information.

 - Check the financial aid website for each college on your list for merit scholarships.

-- Local scholarships arrive in the JHHS College Career Center daily.
+- The most up-to-date list of local scholarships can be found in Naviance.
 Students should search Naviance for an updated list of scholarships currently available:

 - Log into Naviance Family Connection and click on the Colleges tab

 - Scroll down to Scholarships and Money